 "Many adults suffer terribly with serious mental illness, often starting when they were children.
 I’ve expanded my research in children’s mental health through a university-community research partnership whereby our findings are quickly applied in practice.
 My hope is to develop interventions for children that lead to a more satisfying adult life."

-Community-based research; child and adolescent mental health; serious mental illness across the lifespan; evidence-based practice; community-university partnerships
+Behavioral health; serious mental illness across the life span; community-based research; and community-university research partnerships